Cis8/PulumiOktaApplicationSetupATIPLCourse/README.md

 Now verify the mail that arrived to you e-mail account in order to activate the user or skip this passage if you activated the user by the admin console.

-Ensure to have checked to have correctly setted up the following complementary projects:
+Ensure to have correctly setted up the following complementary projects:
 - Express JS server: https://github.com/Cis8/ExpressOktaAuthServerATIPLCourseExam
 - Angular WebApp: https://github.com/Cis8/AngularWebAppWithOktaAuthenticationRedirectAndREST_API_ATIPLCourse